Samsung Washer Error Codes List: Meanings, Causes, and How to Fix Them

 • The motor fails to operate

-• A reset does not solve the issue
+• A power cycle does not solve the issue

 Persistent faults often indicate a failed component that requires testing or replacement.